cvdfoundation/kinetics-dataset/README.md

 CVDF currently hosts the videos in the latest Kinetics-700-2020 dataset.

-The train/val/test splits are subdivided into files.
-The lists of files can be found here:
+The train/val/test splits are subdivided into many files.
+The lists of links to video files can be found here:

 https://s3.amazonaws.com/kinetics/700_2020/train/k700_2020_train_path.txt